HadoopGenomics/SeqPig/README.txt

  D7.
-Generating samtools compatible pileup (for a correctly sorted BAM file with MD tags aligned to the same reference, should produce the same output as samtools mpileup -f ref.fasta -B input.bam):
+Generating samtools compatible pileup (for a correctly sorted BAM file with MD tags aligned to the same reference, should produce the same output as samtools mpileup -A -f ref.fasta -B input.bam):

     grunt> A = load 'input.bam' using BamUDFLoader('yes');
     grunt> B = FILTER A BY (flags/4)%2==0 and (flags/1024)%2==0;